PeterJurkacek/startup-guru/slides/Slides.md

 ---
 <!-- Interpretation of dental X-rays is essential in making an accurate diagnosis, performing dental procedures, in evaluating procedural success and in documentation of dental and oral health
 - error-prone process, even for experts
-- low-prevalence anomalies. it means that the condition is not commonly observed in the general population -->
+- low-prevalence anomalies. it means that the condition is not commonly observed in the general population (Carotid artery calcifications)
+-->

 <!-- _footer: "1.
 2022 Evaluation of radiographic interpretation skills of undergraduate dental students studying in a dental college of Punjab, India – A comparative study" -->